jostylr/cors-lite/README.md

 One may also want to read: [kendoui](http://www.kendoui.com/blogs/archive/11-10-04/using_cors_with_all_modern_browsers.aspx)

-To useful code snippets using jQuery:
+Two useful code snippets using jQuery:

 JSON via CORS: